spintoolkit-dev/SpinToolkit_py/README.md

     4. **Exit**: When finished, stop Jupyter (Ctrl+C) and type `exit` to leave the container.

-- Workflow-A2: Run Python Scripts via Shell
+- Workflow-A2: Run python scripts via shell

     1. **Enter the container**: